Iconic cowboy riding a bucking bronco on the range at sunset.

 A cowboy hat is iconic.
 And so is cowboy hat etiquette.
 Both are symbolic of the Americans who settled the wild west.
 The wranglers who tamed the wide-open spaces.
 These were the men who brought their own shade to the great plains by wearing cowboy hats.

-But they were not without manners.
 Cowboys address women as ma'am, They greet men with a firm handshake.
 In fact, the classic Western greeting, according to Emily Post, author of The Principles of Etiquette

 In this guide, we examine the unwritten etiquette of the cowboy hat.